ruby-concurrency/concurrent-ruby/README.md

 ### Supported Ruby versions

-MRI 1.9.3, 2.0, 2.1, 2.2, JRuby (1.9 mode), and Rubinius 2.x are supported.
+MRI 1.9.3, 2.0 and above, JRuby 1.7x in 1.9 mode, JRuby 9000, and Rubinius 2.x are supported.
 This gem should be fully compatible with any interpreter that is compliant with Ruby 1.9.3 or newer.
-Java 8 is preferred for JRuby but every Java version on which JRuby 9000 runs will be supported.
+Java 8 is preferred for JRuby but every Java version on which JRuby 9000 runs is supported.

 ## Thread Safety